-Withdrawal from a course within the withdrawal period is reflected on the student's official transcript.
+Withdrawal from a course within the withdrawal period is reflected on the student's official transcript; a withdrawal grade is not computed in GPA calculations.

 Grade Point Average (GPA) and Cumulative Grade Point Average (CGPA)

 All course credits where a letter grade is issued are factored into a student's term and cumulative GPA.